arnolddevos/kvsm/README.md

 All updates to the KV store are implemented as EDFSM commands.
 So `Insert(k, v)` adds a new value `v` with key `k`. `Delete(k)` deletes it.

 Things get more interesting with updates.
 We do not supply new value `v1` to replace an existing `v0`.
 Instead, each value in the store is controlled by its own state machine logic.

-We supply a command `c`
+The command `Execute(k, c)` delivers a sub-command `c` to the value with key `k`.
-and computes `(e, v1) = step(v0, c, h)` where `e` is an event to be logged and side effects can be produced via the handler `h`.
+Then: `(e, v1) = step(v0, c, h)` where `e` is an event to be logged and side effects can be produced via the handler `h`.

-In other works, a KVSM decorates another EDFSM that controls its values.
+In other words, a KVSM decorates another EDFSM that controls its values.
 The Take a look at the code.

 ## Limitations